The Tahoe to Yosemite Trail

 Tahoe to Whitney aims to evolve Thomas Winnett's standards and approach to trail guide scholarship into the fine-grained descriptions made possible by the digital era, without as much emphsis on describing the minutia of tree transitions.
 I'll show them to you using deployments of images, videos, and maps, while describing the trail and terrain.

 I see Winnett's focus on tree transitions as his best option to describe the terrain changes within his level of technology.
 I understand this dilemma today, as words fall short of describing High Sierra experience.
 Images, videos, and maps fill this void by showing them to you.

 Tahoe to Whitney is the modern digital expression of the same motivations which drove Winnett, but with technology that provides unprecentented tools to present the terrain itself in ways unavailable to Winnett.
 Today, the only thing a digital trail guide lacks are the smells.

-The modern digital trail guide is not only a window to the most remote sections of trail, but is also an interactive forum where hikers can update as well as be informed about the range of backpacking conditions possibly encountered on the Tahoe to Yosemite Trail.
-It reports on recent status.
-These functions are executed by the trail guide and forum.
+The modern digital trail guide is not only a window to the most remote sections of trail, but is also an interactive forum where hikers can update and correct as well as be informed about the range of backpacking conditions possibly encountered on the Tahoe to Yosemite Trail.
+This guide reports on recent status.
+These functions are executed by the trail guide's intergrated relationship with the trails forum.

 The forum is where you can update or confirm trail conditions, report on changes, add your perspective to the mix, or ask questions about the route.
 All perspectives are additions to our understanding.